Pradumnasaraf/DevOps/docs/yaml/introduction.md

 ### Usage

-- Used in Kubernetes, Ansible, Docker, etc.
+- Used in Kubernetes, Ansible, Docker, and many other tools.
-- Used to store data in key-value pairs.
+- Useful for storing data in key-value form.
-- CI/CD tools like GitHub Actions, CircleCI, use YAML to create workflows.
+- Common in CI/CD systems like GitHub Actions and CircleCI.

 ### What's next?